- Educator Resources

-A condensed version of our turnkey middle school digital literacy program that meets an urgent need to help youth become safe and wise digital citizens.
-This school-wide license includes lessons, video, full support and resources to teach key digital citizenship and online safety lessons.
+A condensed version of our turnkey middle school digital literacy program.
+Meets an urgent need to help youth become ethical, safe, and productive digital citizens.
+Includes a school-wide license to six lessons, videos, parent letters and support to teach key digital citizenship and online safety concepts.

-To meet the expressed need of many schools, after-school programs, church groups and home school families for a “short course” of Cyber Civics lessons on digital citizenship and online safety—we created this mini, yet powerful, series of lessons.
+To meet the need of many schools, after-school programs, community organizations, and home school families for a “short course” of Cyber Civics lessons on digital citizenship and online safety, we created this mini, yet powerful, series of lessons.
 These come from Cyber Civics: Level 1 which is packed with peer-to-peer learning activities that call on critical thinking, ethical discussion and decision making through hands-on projects, problem solving, and role-playing activities surrounding the topic of "digital citizenship" (the norms of appropriate and responsible technology use).

-Cyber Civics “Mini” includes fiveof our favorite lessons from the year-long program.
-Each of these are a snap to teach and will give your students the skills they need to successfully face some of the biggest challenges of online life.
+Cyber Civics “Mini” includes six of our favorite lessons from the year-long program.
+Each of these are a snap to teach and give your students the skills they need to successfully face some of the biggest challenges of online life.
 Each can be easily adapted to Distance Learning.
 Fillable PDF forms are included.

 The best news?
 We are so convinced you will love this short course that you will want to get our full program.
-So your investment of $149 will be credited towards the full Cyber Civics program, should you subscribe within 12 months of purchase.
+So your investment will be credited towards the full Cyber Civics program, should you subscribe within 12 months of purchase.
 How awesome is that?

 Visit our website: www.cybercivics.com

 Frequently Asked Questions

-- The price ($149) provides you with a school-wide license for one full year.
+- Subscription fee ($199) provides you with a school-wide license for one full year.

-- Any teacher at your school can open a private account and get full support.
+- Any teacher at subscribing school/organization can open a private account and get full support.

-- Includes curriculum, video, resources, support, professional development, parent engagement letters, and a monthly newsletter for you.
+- Includes curriculum, video, support, professional development, parent engagement, monthly newsletter.